Three Days In Sundance: A Park City Journal

 6:15am: Trying to quietly exit the room I walk into a closet and send clothes hangers flying.
 I managed to keep the noise down from there and head outside to the gym.
 It’s closed.
 I realize 18 degrees is pretty cold for standing outside in shorts.

 8:00am: Joe and I, coffee in hand, spend two hours going over the script for our “State of the Slate – Films at Sundance” panel.
 Feeling confident we have a great presentation to put on I go wait for my turn in the shower.

-11:25am: After taking a bit of a wrong turn and walking an extra 15 minutes to get to Main Street, I discover the Sundance Headquarters, where we pick up our credentials, is in a Marriott on the edge of Park City.
+11:25am: After taking a bit of a wrong turn and walking an extra 15 minutes to get to Main Street, I discover the Sundance Headquarters, where the credential pickup is located, is at a Marriott on the edge of Park City.
 What?
 Say it ain’t so.

 11:30am: While waiting for the shuttle, I meet Justin, a sound designer on “The Last Walk in the Desert.”
 We talk about the film’s sound construction using Dolby Atmos and he informs me Sundance acquired a system that will make the most of the design.
 We’re interupted by a young girl.
 “You seem to know what you are talking about.
 How do we get someone interested in our screenplay?”
 “Thanks for taking that one on,” smiles Justin.

 12:30pm: Badge in hand and anxious to make a 1:00 appointment at Canon, I ask a volunteer with a Patriots hat where to get the bus.
 When I get outside a volunteer with a Seahawks hat gives me different instructions.
 “Sorry friend, but I’m following the instructions from the guy with the Patriots hat,” I say.
 He frowns.
 I laugh.

 1:10pm: Canon’s Women in Cinematography panel has already begun.
 The room is filled, I’m squished in the back and can see nothing.
 Fortunately they are using mikes.